- Cycle To Work Schemes

 Savings are typically between 25% and 42% but are dependent on a number of factors including annual income and the voucher value.
 Some cycle to work scheme websites provide a calculator to give a more accurate figure, but if you want more information you should contact your employer.

 Can I Only Use Cycle To Work To Purchase A Bike?

 No, your cycle to work application can include accessories with the bike in your request.

-The maximum Certificate value available on most schemes for the vast majority of participants is £1,000 inc. VAT (unless your employer has their own Consumer Credit Authorisation).
+The maximum Certificate value available on most schemes for the vast majority of participants is £1,000 Inc. VAT however some employers can set the value at any number as they see fit.
 As a general rule, if the total value of the equipment you require for your cycle commute is in excess of your Employer’s maximum limit, you may be able to add your own funds to the Certificate value.
 However, as there are a handful of employers that don't allow this practice it is advisable to check with your employer.

 If you choose to add your own funds, you need to remember that you will not make a saving on anything over the maximum certificate value available via your employer’s scheme and all equipment will remain the property of your employer during the hire agreement.